The powerful treatments you take for B-cell lymphoma can sometimes bring side effects, but there are plenty of ways to manage them.

 Chemotherapy can cause nausea and vomiting, but it's not a given.

 If it happens to you, your doctor can prescribe anti-nausea medication.
-Ask him about acupuncture, which may also give you some relief.
+Ask them about acupuncture, which may also give you some relief.

 This is more than being a little tired.
 Cancer-related fatigue can make you feel weak and exhausted, and even resting more might not seem to help that much.
 Although it's common, don't ignore it.
 Your doctor may need to order blood tests to pinpoint the specific cause.
 For instance, you might lack certain vitamins or have become anemic.